Novocastrians RFC

-Novocastrians Rugby Football Club is a rugby union team that is situated in the North East of England and currently play their rugby in Counties 1 Durham & Northumberland.
+Novocastrians Rugby Football Club is a rugby union team that is situated in the North East of England and currently play their rugby in Regional 2 North.
 The club is more generally known as Novos.
 Novos were formed in September 1899 as Old Novocastrians Rugby Football Club by a group of former pupils of the Royal Grammar School, Newcastle upon Tyne.
 The club remained for Old Boys or members of staff of the school until 1969 when the 'Old' was dropped and the club became open to all.
 Novos used to regularly field seven senior sides in the 1980s and 1990s.
 Currently, the club fields three senior sides, two ladies' sides, a 35+ year old side and also a junior section.

 History

+Formation and Royal Grammar School origins

 On 15 September 1899, Old Novocastrians Rugby Football Club was formed by a group of former pupils of the Royal Grammar School, Newcastle.
+A letter was circulated announcing:

-A letter was sent out reading ‘A proposed new club for Newcastle: A meeting will be held at the Grammar School, Rye Hill under the auspices of Old Novocastrians Club, for the purpose of forming a new rugby club.
-The attendance of Grammar school boys is specially required.’
+A proposed new club for Newcastle: A meeting will be held at the Grammar School, Rye Hill under the auspices of Old Novocastrians Club, for the purpose of forming a new rugby club.
+The attendance of Grammar school boys is specially required.

-Novos had many grounds until in 1925 Sir Arthur Sutherland bought Benton Lodge for the club to play rugby on and also paid for the clubhouse to be built, in 1928, which is still in use today.
-The ground was renamed Sutherland Park just a few years later.
-In the inter war years the club experienced good fortune at their new ground, with an exciting brand of 'school boy' rugby.
-Novos reached the Northumberland Senior Cup Final on three occasions in the 1930s but failed to win the trophy that continues to elude the club.

-The club was struggling on and off the field after the club became 'open' in 1969.
-John Elders, England Head Coach (1972–74) and sports master at the Royal Grammar School combated this in the 1970s and 1980s and became a key advocate for the club, helping bring many players to Novos throughout the 1960s, 70s and 80s.
-This laid the foundations for Novos to become a powerful rugby force in the 1980s and early 1990s.